 “And then, suddenly–and what was it all about?

 Why should anyone want to kill me?
 Why was it done?”

 So the grey lips.
 And so the hurt in the eyes.

 A hurt like a child’s, at punishment unexplained

 That makes the whole child-universe fall to pieces.

 At the time of death, most men turn back toward the child.

 It is right and proper to remember the dead.

 But what of Mormons who claim that death is just the entrance fee to a rollickin’ good time?
-We all believe that something better awaits.
+They are right that something better waits on the other side.
 Should we envy the soldierly dead rather than honor them?
 Can Mormonism and Memorial Day mix?

 Death is only ‘just’ a gateway because it was overcome.
 Christ’s victory was over a real enemy.
 We only follow him into the resurrection if we first follow him into the tomb.
 He cannot rescue us from death until we are in death’s power.
 It would deny him if we only mourned death without any hope.
 It would also deny him if we thought death was nothing.